kushagharahi/homebridge-dahua-alerts/README.md

 - `host` is the IP of the NVR or camera
 - `user` is username of the NVR or camera
 - `pass` is the password of the NVR or camera
+- `useHttp` (optional) use HTTP instead of HTTPS to connect to host

 For each camera you want to monitor, add a new entry to the `cameras` array.
 - `index` if the camera's channel number substracted by 1 (the index starts from 0, the camera channel starts from 1)